 Unlike a typical fitness program, physical therapy focuses on methods to treat movement problems rather than solely on muscle endurance and physique.
 While your physical therapist may teach you how to exercise or prescribe exercises for home, the focus will usually be improving your mobility and reducing pain.

-In fact, a physical therapist and a personal trainer can work together to build a plan to keep you fit and injury-free at any stage.
+A physical therapist and a personal trainer can even work together to build a plan to keep you fit and injury-free at any stage.

 In massage therapy, the main focus is relaxing and soothing pain points throughout the body.
 Your physical therapist may use massage techniques to relieve pain or mobility issues caused by specific injuries or conditions.
 These are usually combined with other treatments to help create longer-lasting benefits.